 The Office of the High Commissioner for Human Rights (OHCHR) specifically target Northern Uganda and Karamoja with linkages to overall country human rights promotion.
 The main objective is to strengthen national and local capacity to systematically monitor and effectively respond to conflict-related human rights violations as well as other human rights abuses in Uganda.
-More specifically, OHCHR's objective is to make human rights promotion and protection a nationally owned sustainable capacity by a strengthened national human rights protection and monitoring system.
-The current human rights monitoring and response capacity in Uganda is very weak, both in terms of technical and political capacities.
+More specifically, OHCHR's objective is to make human rights promotion and protection a nationally owned sustainable capacity by a strengthened national human rights protection and response capacity in Uganda is very weak, both in terms of technical and political capacities.
 The current mandate of the OHCHR in Uganda is to provide increased technical assistance to the national Uganda Human Rights Commission (UHRC), the national agency responsible for human rights monitoring and to a certain extent implementation.